 Plans Change (Again)

 Instead, plans shifted—again.
-Eve's mom needed help with an errand, and just like that, the day took a different shape.
+Someone in Eve’s household needed help with an errand, and just like that, the day took a different shape.
 By the time we were done, I was running on fumes.
 The kind of tired where your body feels heavy and your thoughts start moving slower than usual.

 We went back to my place and laid down.
 We were in bed for about an hour and a half.
 I might've gotten fifteen minutes of sleep—if that.